Istiaq-Fuad/transfer-learning-mieeg/ARCHITECTURE.md

 # Architecture and Data Flow

-This repository implements a simplified EEG motor imagery training pipeline.
+This repository implements an EEG motor imagery training pipeline.
 It is designed to load MOABB motor imagery datasets, preprocess them, and run either leave-one-subject-out (LOSO) or within-subject training/evaluation using the current EEG model.

 > Update this file whenever the codebase changes.